astraqube/gokid-ios/README.md

 3. Open in XCode, build, and run

 ## Changelog
+AHL July 30:
+actionsheet only showed for unvolunteer now over the head camera for user tracking mod
 AHL July 23:
 got TimeToGoCell displaying with accurate ETA info on CalendarVC onLocationUpdated callbacks every 10 seconds update the carpool location on server